Paulo-if/Paulo-if/README.md

 # Hi there, I'm Paulo👋
 **`(Developer in the Making -> Driven by Curiosity)`**

-My name is Paulo, 19 years old, Computer Science student at the Federal University of Jataí (UFJ).
-Focusing on AI development.
-I am constantly looking for new knowledge so as not to become a "dopaminergic spoilt".🎈
+My name is Paulo, I'm 19 years old, I'm a Computer Science student at the Federal University of Jataí (UFJ).
+I am constantly looking for new knowledge so as not to become a “dopaminergic spoilt”.🎈

 ### 🕹️More About Me